Jaan Tõnisson: Independence

 A new head of government was hard to find.
 Members of the Labour Party failed in the attempt to find support and another member of the People's Party, Ado Birk was chosen to head the new cabinet.
-He however, also didn't get the support of the Constituent Assembly and his cabinet was in office only nominally for three days.
+He however, also did not get the support of the Constituent Assembly and his cabinet was in office only nominally for three days.
 From 30 July 1920 to 26 October 1920, Jaan Tõnisson headed his second cabinet as Prime Minister in the one-party coalition.

 The Estonian People's Party quickly lost its popularity and became one of the smallest parties in the parliament, getting only 10 in the 1920 elections, 8 in the 1923 elections and the 1926 elections and 9 of the 101 seats in the 1929 elections.
 Tõnisson himself however remained popular and despite the few seats in the Riigikogu, the Estonian People's Party was a coalition member in nine of the twelve cabinets between 1920 and 1932.
 A prominent member of the People's Party, Jüri Jaakson, was even State Elder of the grand coalition cabinet after the Communist coup attempt from 1924 to 1925.
 From 7 June 1923 to 27 May 1925, Tõnisson served as the President (speaker) of the Riigikogu.

 Jaan Tõnisson formed his third cabinet on 9 December 1927, for the first time as State Elder.
 It was another wide coalition with the Labour Party, Settlers' party and Farmers' Assemblies.
 The government fell on 4 December 1928.

 Tõnisson returned to big politics on 12 February 1931, when he became the Minister of Foreign Affairs in Konstantin Päts's cabinet.
 During the early 1930s, the political climate in Estonia changed.
 In October 1931, the Christian People's Party merged into the Estonian People's Party which joined with the Labour Party to form the National Centre Party in early 1932.
 Three major parties had emerged in the Riigikogu, the left-wing Estonian Socialist Workers' Party, the center-right National Centre Party and the right-wing Union of Settlers and Smallholders.
 Päts's cabinet resigned, but Tõnisson remained in the same office also in Jaan Teemant's cabinet until it also resigned on 19 July 1932.